EV Index India

 5. Tata Curvv EV — AOP: 30.81/32 | COP: 44.83/49

-The Curvv EV was crash-tested alongside the ICE Curvv in October 2024.
-Both versions scored identically, confirming that the EV-specific floor modifications did not compromise crash structure.
-The Curvv EV's COP score of 44.83/49 is the second-highest child protection score in this EV comparison group, after the Punch EV.
+The Curvv EV was crash-tested alongside the ICE Curvv in October 2024, and both scored identically.
+That's a useful data point: it confirms the EV-specific floor modifications didn't compromise the crash structure.
+The COP score of 44.83/49 is the second-highest child protection result in this EV group, trailing only the Punch EV.

 6. Mahindra XUV400 — AOP: 30.38/32 | COP: 43/49

-The XUV400 is the most affordable 5-star BNCAP electric car currently on sale in India.
-Its AOP score of 30.38/32 places it fourth in this comparison, ahead only of the Nexon EV (29.41/32 and Tata Punch EV.
-In the frontal offset test, the driver's chest and legs received 'Adequate' protection; all other regions were 'Good'.
+At ₹15.49L, the XUV400 is the cheapest 5-star BNCAP electric car on sale in India.
+Its AOP score of 30.38/32 is solid if unspectacular in this company, placing it ahead of only the Nexon EV.
+In the frontal offset test, the driver's chest and legs received 'Adequate' protection while all other regions were 'Good'.
 The side movable deformable barrier test returned a perfect 16/16.

 Bonus: Tata Nexon EV — AOP: 29.41/32 | COP: 44.95/49